sercankulcu/sercankulcu.github.io/_fun/trainspotting.md

 It was.

-That was the problem.

-The film makes destruction move quickly.

-Music.

-Jokes.

-Friends.

-Nightlife.

-Chaos.

-For a while, addiction is presented with enough style that you can understand why the characters keep returning to it.

-That is important.

-A moralizing film would make the bad choice look bad from the beginning.

-Real bad choices often contain pleasure.

-That is why people choose them.

-Renton knows heroin is destroying his life.

-Knowledge is not enough.

-That seems obvious, but we often behave as if information automatically produces behavior.

-Tell people smoking is dangerous.

-Tell them sleep matters.

-Tell them exercise is good.

-Tell them addiction ruins lives.

-Correct information can coexist perfectly well with destructive action.

-The problem is not always ignorance.

-Sometimes the immediate reward is simply stronger than the distant consequence.

-The film understands immediacy.

-Everything is now.

-Pleasure now.

-Pain now.

-Money now.

-Withdrawal now.

-The future becomes abstract.

-That may be one of addiction's most destructive effects.

-It shrinks time.

-A life that should contain years becomes organized around the next few hours.

-The friends make this more complicated.

-Addiction is not only chemical.

-It is social.

-People become environments for one another.

-One friend makes a behavior easier.

-Another makes change harder.

-A group can normalize almost anything if everybody inside the group agrees not to look too closely.

-That made me think about friendship differently.

-We often define a good friend as someone who stays.

-Sometimes staying is not enough.

-A friendship can also preserve the version of you that you are trying to escape.

-Renton has to leave not only the drug.

-He has to leave a social system.

-The “Choose Life” speech is famous because it attacks conventional adulthood.

-Jobs.

-Televisions.

-Mortgages.

-Consumer goods.

-Routine.

-At first the rejection sounds rebellious.

-But the film eventually asks what the alternative actually is.

-Rejecting a conventional life does not automatically create a meaningful one.

-Freedom from something is incomplete without movement toward something.

-That distinction stayed with me.

-It is easy to define yourself negatively.

-I am not like them.

-I do not want that life.

-I refuse those rules.

-Eventually you still have to answer another question.
+That is what made it uncomfortable.

+The music, movement, jokes and friendships give destruction a pulse.
+Addiction is not introduced as an obviously bad decision made by people who have failed to read the warning label.

+It contains pleasure.

+That matters.

+Moral stories often weaken themselves by making harmful choices unattractive from the start.
+Real harmful choices survive precisely because something in them works now.

+The future sends invoices.

+The present offers cash.

+Renton understands that heroin is destroying his life.
+Knowledge is not the missing ingredient.
+This seems obvious, yet we often speak as if correct information naturally produces correct behavior.

+People know smoking is dangerous.

+They know sleep matters.

+They know certain relationships are bad for them.

+Information can coexist peacefully with self-destruction.

+Addiction narrows time.
+The next few hours become more real than the next few years.

+That shrinking of the future interested me most.

+The friendships make escape harder because habits are social environments as much as private choices.
+A group can normalize almost anything if everyone agrees not to examine it carefully.

+I learned a much smaller version of this during university.
+A group of us had developed the habit of staying up absurdly late.
+Nobody had decided this was good.
+Each person made it easier for the others to treat exhaustion as normal.

+When one friend began leaving early, we mocked him.

+He was the sensible one.

+That memory returned while watching Renton try to change.

+Sometimes a friendship preserves the version of you that you are trying to leave.

+“Choose Life” rejects the conventional package: job, mortgage, television, consumer goods, routine.
+The speech is seductive because many parts of that package deserve questioning.

+The film eventually asks what rejection produces by itself.

+Freedom *from* something is incomplete.

 Then what?

+That is the less glamorous question.

-The film's ugliest scenes prevent the energy from becoming romantic.
+The ugliest scenes prevent the movie's energy from becoming advertising.
+Consequences arrive in bodies, death, betrayal and the narrowing of every option.

-Consequences arrive.

-Bodies fail.

-People die.

-Friendship becomes betrayal.

-The fun and the horror belong to the same system.
+The fun and the damage belong to the same system.

-When the film ended, the music stayed in my head longer than the images.
+That is why the film's music stayed in my head longer than many of its warnings.

-That felt appropriate.

-Some dangerous things survive because part of them is genuinely attractive.
+Some dangerous things endure because part of them is genuinely attractive.

-If there were nothing good in the experience, leaving would be easy.
+If the whole experience were misery, leaving would be easy.